Evaluating and partnering with social media influencers

 Tools that will help you identify real influencers

-The manual search option works best for individuals who are always active on the social media platforms.
+The manual search option works best for individuals who are always active on social media platforms.
 To add new influencers to your current list, open a new spreadsheet and add four columns – influencer name, main social platform, website domain authority and the following.
 Start adding names of the real influencers you can think of and add their details.
 Alternatively, you can search the blogs of the influencers you select.
+Looking at your goals and options systematically is useful when it comes to real growth for your brand.
+Methodically understanding your brand allows you to consciously plan your strategies for success.

 Influencer marketing tools